danthe42/CarND-Path-Planning-Project/notes.md

 - space_ahead_cost
   - This cost is inversely proportional to the distance of the car in front of us (in the target lane).
 So, we like broader empty places ahead of us.
 - speed_difference_cost
   - There can be a cost from this function when we consider changing lanes.
-If there is a faster car in the target lane behind us, this cost will be proportional to the speed difference of _us_.
+If there is a faster car in the target lane behind us, this cost will be proportional to the speed difference of us, and that faster car.

 For trajectory generation, to create smooth paths even for lane changing, I'm using the spline interpolation library which is free to use ( GPL license ) C++ library, and does not depend on any external things, it only depends on STL.
 To work with positions I use the Frenet coordinate system, which is an easy way of representing positions on a road.
 It's much better than the cartesian X/Y system, because it uses an "s" component which is a distance _along_ the road, and a "d" component with the side-to-side position on the road. s is 0 at the beginning of the road, and it contains the distance in meters. d will be the (perpendicular) distance from the centerline of the road, with negative values on the left side and positive on the right.